 They have been featured by the Artist Blacksmith's Association of North America and have been written about in several international books and articles on contemporary blacksmithing in multiple languages.
 The couple has also received several Citations of Achievement from the Kentucky House of Representatives, and received 5 Best of Houzz Service Awards and 4 Best of Houzz Design awards from Houzz.com.

-- Current board member of the National Education Foundation for NOMMA
+- Current Board of Trustees Chair of the NOMMA Education Foundation

 - Advisor for the Kentucky Art’s Council’s Peer Advisory Network